kontaras/LabBook/version_control/git.md

 ### Checking out remote changes
 `git pull`: Same as doing `git fetch ; git merge`
+`git pull --rebase`: Same as doing `git fetch ; git rebase`
 `git fetch`: Pull code from a remote repo into the local one
-`git merge`: Apply remote changes (already in your repo) into your checked out state
+`git merge`: Apply remote changes (already in your repo) into your checked out state `git rebase`: Apply the changes in your checked out state to the state pulled from the remote repo

 ### Blowing away changes that are committed
 `git reset --hard origin/master`